kalendar/dynamax/README.md

 ## The Problem Dynamax Solves

-I have a Flex 6400, a KPA500, and a EFHW-8010-2K-Plus antenna.
-The antenna cannot take more than 350w in digital modes.
+I have a Flex 6400, a KPA500, a EFHW-8010-2K-Plus antenna for 10m-80m, and a dipole for 6m.
+The endfed antenna cannot take more than 350w in digital modes.
 For that hard to reach DX on FT8 or FT4, I like to run the maximum power possible.
-However, I have noticed that the actual power out of the amp fluctuates somewhat, and I don't want to have to make constant one or two watt adjustments to the power coming out of the radio to stay near the max without exceeding it.
+However, I have noticed that the actual power out of the amp fluctuates somewhat across bands, as well as sometimes on the same band, and I don't want to have to make constant one or two watt adjustments to the power coming out of the radio to stay near the max without exceeding it.

 ## How It Solves the Problem

 Dynamax keeps the power coming out of the amp within a certain range.
-(The default is between 340 and 350 watts.)
-Dynamax monitors status broadcasts from the Flex and KPA500, and automtically adjusts the radio's power output in real-time based on the power out of the amp.
+(The default is between 330 and 350 watts.)
+Dynamax monitors messages the Flex and KPA500 broadcast over the network, and automtically adjusts the radio's power output in real-time based on the power out of the amp.

 ## What You'll Need